 Question Extraction The authors of this paper perform weekly annotations in a human-in-the-loop way.
-We first find web pages for "weekly quizzes" from three news websites: CNN (U.S.-based), USA Today, and The WEEK (UK-based).
-Shown in Fig. 3 are examples that span politics and business genres.
+We first find web pages for "weekly quizzes" from three news websites: CNN (US-based), USA Today, and The WEEK (UK-based).
+Shown in Fig. 4 are examples that span politics and business genres.
 We then execute our extraction script to collect multiple-choice questions.
-These three websites each post ~10 questions per week, resulting in ~30 weekly questions in total.
-Weekly quizzes are also available from the New York Times and ABC Australia, but they are not included in the current version, due to issues in automatic extraction or a paid subscription system.
+Each of these three websites posts ~ 10 questions per week, resulting in ~ 120 questions in total every month.
+Weekly quizzes are also available from the New York Times and ABC Australia, but they are not included in the current version, due to issues with automatic extraction or a paid subscription system.